sabinpoudel/Human-Information-Processing-Project/README.md

 The dataset includes physiological signals such as ECG, EDA, respiration, temperature, and accelerometer data.
 For this assignment, the focus is mainly on ECG-based analysis and HRV-related features.
 The link to dataset is :https://archive.ics.uci.edu/dataset/465/wesad+wearable+stress+and+affect+detection #(Due to large size of the dataset and limitation of the github the dataset is not directly uploaded here.
-However, it can be easily obtained via link
+However, it can be easily obtained via link provided herein.

 # How to Run the Project